Published Research

 • Finalist, Best Conference Paper Prize, 2016 SMS Special Conference Hong Kong

-While prior research has examined organizational- and CEO-level antecedents to M&A capabilities, less is known about how those below the CEO may shape the ways in which firms conduct acquisitions.
+While prior research has examined organizational- and CEO-level antecedents to mergers and acquisitions (M&A) capabilities, less is known about how those below the CEO may shape the ways in which firms conduct acquisitions.
 In this study, I argue that Corporate Development Executives (CDEs), the specialized executives who lead M&A efforts inside companies, also play an important role in the M&A process.
-Through a hand-collected dataset on CDEs in S&P 500 IT firms, I find an inverted U-shaped relationship between their prior M&A experience and subsequent M&A performance, and I document the conditions under which CDEs' M&A experience may complement or substitute that of the CEO and the firm.
+Through a hand-collected dataset on CDEs in S&P 500 information technology (IT) firms, I find an inverted U-shaped relationship between their prior M&A experience and subsequent M&A performance, and I document the conditions under which CDEs' M&A experience may complement or substitute that of the CEO and the firm.
 This study contributes to corporate strategy and organizational learning literatures by unveiling novel insights on the microfoundations of M&A capabilities.

 • Honorable Mention, Best Conference Paper Prize, 2019 SMS Annual Conference